Set Overview

 About the Set

 Neo Revelation introduced the Shining Pokémon subset — recoloured, ultra-rare cards numbered past the set total (65/64 and 66/64).
-Shining Gyarados, a red Gyarados, is the most famous.
+Shining Gyarados, a red Gyarados, is the better known of the two.
 The set also features Ho-Oh and the roaming legendary beasts.
 Cards 1–14 are the standard holo rares.

 How to identify it: look for the Neo set symbol in the bottom-right.
 The two Shining cards are numbered 65/64 and 66/64, above the set total.
 1st Edition copies carry the “1st EDITION” stamp on the lower-left.